sddaniels/transition-forward-project/src/pages/resources/policies/index.md

 - If your organization has multiple locations, do these laws vary across locations?
 - What is covered by your policies in terms of transgender and non-binary individuals?
   - Is consistent, insistent, and intentional misgendering (using the incorrect pronouns or name) considered harassment?
-  - Is questioning someone’s right to be in a bathroom or locker room considered harassment?
+  - What would happen if a transgender or non-binary employee had their right to use a bathroom or locker room questioned by a coworker?
+Would this be considered harassment?
+  - What would happen if an employee who’s gender presentation doesn’t align with traditional expectations had their right to use a bathroom or locker room questioned by a coworker (e.g. a female employee with very short hair)?
+How can your policies protect all employees by being inclusive?

 ### External Resources